Board Member Expectations

-Members of the Center for Nonviolent Communication Board of Directors are collectively responsible for ensuring effective governance and fiscally sound programs, as well as for setting the strategic direction of the organization.
-Board members serve as decision-makers, developing policies to govern operations and monitoring the organization’s financial and program performance in the consciousness of Nonviolent Communication.
+Members of the Board of Directors are collectively responsible for ensuring effective governance, maintaining financial wellness, and setting the strategic direction of the CNVC.
+Board members act as decision makers, developing policies to govern operations and monitoring the organization’s performance.

 - Design process for inclusion and engagement of “members” in organizational decision-making

-- Assess CNVC financial situation and develop plan to ensure solvency.
+- Assess CNVC’s financial situation and develop a plan to ensure solvency.

 - Develop and adopt financial policies providing for effective management of CNVC resources, internal controls, and proper reporting to board and members

-Engage in fundraising as needed to ensure CNVC operates “in the black” from now on.
+- Engage in fundraising as needed to ensure CNVC operates “in the black."

 Legal and Fiduciary Role of the Board

-- Maintain and promote high ethical standards in making good-faith decisions while preventing actual or perceived conflicts of interest with other activities or organizations.
+- Maintain and promote high ethical standards in making good-faith decisions while avoiding actual or perceived conflicts of interest with other activities or organizations.

-- Commit time, thought, and effort to establishing goals and priorities for the Center for Nonviolent Communication, developing life-serving governance. policies, defining program outcomes, and monitoring their effectiveness.
+- Commit time, thought, and effort to establishing goals and priorities for the Center for Nonviolent Communication, developing good governance policies, defining program outcomes, and monitoring their effectiveness.

 - Comply with the state and federal laws governing nonprofit corporations.